SilentPenguin/PartialScripts/README.md

 PartialScripts
 ==============

-Manages scripts for **asp.net mvc** partial views and layouts.
+Manages scripts and stylesheets for **asp.net mvc** partial views and layouts.

-With this script you don't need to reference your bundles inside your views at all, but you can if you wish.
-Instead you simply say which of your scripts you require in a given view or partial, and then your configured bundles and extra files can be rendered on your layout.
+With this script you don't need to reference your bundles inside your views, but you can if you wish.
+Instead you simply state which of your scripts you require with a given view or partial, and then your configured bundles and extra files can be rendered on your layout.

-Note: This isn't a replacement for bundling, you will still need to tell the bundling system which files you wish to include and provide names to the bundles.
+Note: This isn't a replacement for bundling, although it may well be in the future.
+Currently, when using bundling, you will still need to tell the bundling system which files you wish to include and provide names to the bundles.

-Adding the code to your project is simple, put the HtmlHelperExtentions somewhere in your project (anywhere sensible), and combine the contents of App_Code with your own project's App_Code
+Adding the code to a default MVC5 project is relatively simple, put the HtmlHelperExtentions somewhere in your project (anywhere sensible), and combine the contents of App_Code with your own project's App_Code

 Usage
 =====